Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Back to HOCs in React; these are an advanced React technique of creating a function that takes a component and returns a new component.

-You’ll be using a number of HOCs in later lessons without even thinking about this concept, such as React Redux for managing a global state.
-Redux’s `connect()` function is a HOC, but you’ll discover this in an upcoming lesson.
+You will use a number of HOCs in later lessons without even thinking about this concept, such as React Redux for managing a global state.
+Redux’s `connect()` function is a HOC, but you discover this in an upcoming lesson.

 There is a really good example of a higher-order component on the official [React docs](https://reactjs.org/docs/higher-order-components.html) that goes into a lot deeper of an example for a use case.